How you'll help

 Your family member applies for services

-· Contact their local DSHS Home & Community Services office.
+- Contact the local DSHS Home & Community Services office.

 Apply to get paid for your caregiving